Category Archives: Blog

 HOW TO SUCCESSFULLY KIDNAP STRANGERS

-Cover art by Betty Rocksteady
+Cover by Betty Rocksteady

 • Publisher: Bizarro Pulp Press (1st Edition); Ghoulish Books (2nd Edition)